react-native-oh-library/usage-docs/en/react-native-sensors.md

 Currently, two methods are available:

 - Use the HAR file.
-- Directly link to the source code。
+- Directly link to the source code.

 Method 1 (recommended): Use the HAR file.